baychub/cb-gsg/getting-started.md

 ## Using the Web Portal
-Along w the RSP Controller application, Intel provides as sample software a web-based administration interface for configuration and RFID monitoring.
+Along with the RSP Controller application, Intel provides as sample software a web-based administration interface for configuration and RFID monitoring.
 The home page is a dashboard showing connected sensors, tags being read, and other status information.

 ### Open the web portal
 While the RSP Controller application software is running, you can use the web portal.